 - MATH 101* - spring 2020 (**)

 - MATH 107 (Calculus II Recitation) - spring 2019

 - MATH 106 (Calculus I Recitation) - fall 2018

 NOTE: * denotes that I was the instructor of record for that course, and (**) denotes that the course was taught online via Zoom (or had a mixture of in-person and remote learning).

 If you are a student of mine in any of the courses listed above, please consult with Canvas for additional course information.

-Some of my hobbies outside of mathematics are going on walks, hanging out with friends, playing card games, shooting pool, bowling, dining at restaurants, and travelling.
-I am also a passionate fan of the Nebraska Cornhuskers (GO BIG RED!), and I have gone to almost every home football game at Memorial Stadium since fall 2014.
+Some of my hobbies outside of mathematics are going on walks, hanging out with friends, playing card games, shooting pool, bowling, dining at restaurants, playing intramural sports, and traveling.
+I am also a big fan of the Nebraska Cornhuskers (GO BIG RED), and I have gone to nearly all of the home football games played at Memorial Stadium since the 2014 College Football Season.